• There are no suggestions because the search field is empty.

 Practice Shifting Stressful Situations Mindfully

-Situation #1: You’re procrastinatingagain!
+Situation #1: You’re procrastinating—again!

 Situation #2: Your mind is racing, and you can’t sleep.

-A racing mind is often a symptom of stress and worry.
 Stop and take three long, deep breaths.
 Consciously relax your shoulders and neck.
 Feel your body relax from the top of your head all the way down to your toes.
 Release stress as you exhale, then inhale calmness.
 Repeat until you feel refreshed.

 Related reading: "Why Is Mindfulness Important?
 And 3 Simple Practices."

-Situation #3Creativity is frozen.
-Stressed and stuck.: Creativity
+Creativity is frozen.
+Stressed and stuck.

-is frozen.
+Situation #3: Creativity is frozen.
 You are stuck.

 No matter how hard we try, sometimes we just can’t make our minds come up with anything fresh, new, or innovative.
-Albert Einstein once said: “People are like bicycles.
-They can keep their balance only as long as they keep moving.”

 It’s not the size of the change, it’s our intention and attention that count.

-The beginning of all change is awareness.
-And it is far better to make small changes you can sustain than to make big changes that don’t last.
+And it is far better to make small changes that you can sustain than to make big AND temporary changes.
 So start with five minutes a day, but begin.
-Move from there as you find your rhythm and it can become a sustainable practice.
+Move from there as you find your rhythm; it can become a sustainable practice.

 Today, emotional intelligence and mindfulness in the workplace are becoming more and more common.
-Join the ranks by learning more about these many EQ skills that can make you successful
+Join the ranks by learning more about these many EQ skills that can make you successful.

 Like the article?
 Help us spread the word and share it!